-5.3 ARM assembler instruction intrinsics supported by the compiler
+5.3 ARM assembler instruction intrinsics

 See the following topics for a range of instruction intrinsics for generating ARM assembly language instructions from within your C or C++ code.
 Collectively, these intrinsics enable you to emulate inline assembly code using a combination of C code and instruction intrinsics.